LagoVista/docs/Simulator/REST.md

 Add any content that will be sent as the body of the message [allows for tag replacement](DynamicFields.md)

 **Path and Query String**
-Add the path and query string that will be sent to the server [allows for tag replacement](DynamicFields.md)
+Add the path and query string that will be sent to the server [allows for tag replacement](DynamicFields.md).
+Note the Path should be in the format
+`/mypath/~deviceid~?field=value`

+Note that it should have `/` as the first value.

 #### Message Headers
 Add key value pairs that will be sent with the message